sybrew/the-seo-framework/readme.txt

 	* **Accessibility:**
 		* On the SEO Settings screen the taxonomy settings inferred robots (index/follow/archive) state is now conveyed when all its connected post types were checked.
 			* You won't see a duplicated `[?]` notifier when you disable a post type or taxonomy--the most restricting option will convey its message.
 Another nice touch that you'll probably never notice is there.
+		* When you downgrade to this version, or henceforth to a higher version (from an even higher version), you'll now see a persistent one-time notification that informs you of a completed downgrade.
 	* **Compatibility:**
 		* WooCommerce's product category widget now evaluates TSF's primary term selection.
 	* **Performance:**